Surfaces in the 4-ball constructed using generators of knits and their graphical description: BMW chart moves

 In this section, we give the definition of BMW chart moves, that are local moves of BMW charts of degree $n$ such that their associated BMW charts are equivalent.
 This includes C-moves of charts of 2-dimensional braids \cite{Kamada02, Kamada96, Kamada92}.
 See also \cite{Kamada-Matumoto} for charts and C-moves for (non-simple) braided surfaces.

+For a BMW chart $\Gamma$ of degree $n$, we denote by $\Gamma_\tau$ the subgraph of $\Gamma$ consisting of $\tau$-edges and the connecting vertices, ignoring the labels of edges, which will be called the {\it $\tau$-chart }of $\Gamma$.
+Regarding diagonal edges around each crossing as one edge so that each crossing is not a vertex but the intersection point of a pair of edges, we regard $\Gamma_\tau$ as consisting of intervals, trivalent graphs and circles, and their subgraphs obtained from taking the intersection with $B^2$, each of which will be called a {\it component} of $\Gamma_\tau$.

-\begin{definition} Let $\Gamma$ and $\Gamma'$ be (regular) BMW charts of degree $n$ in a 2-disk $D^2$.
-Then, a {\it BMW chart move}, or simply a {\it chart move} or a {\it C-move}, is a local move in a 2-disk $E\subset D^2$ such that $\Gamma$ (resp. $\Gamma'$) is changed to $\Gamma'$ (resp. $\Gamma$), satisfying the following.
+\begin{definition} Let $\Gamma$ and $\Gamma'$ be BMW charts of degree $n$ in a 2-disk $B^2$.
+Then, a {\it BMW chart move}, or simply a {\it chart move} or a {\it C-move}, is a local move in a 2-disk $N \subset B^2$ such that $\Gamma$ (respectively $\Gamma'$) is changed to $\Gamma'$ (respectively $\Gamma$), satisfying the following.